 The music theory curriculum at Northeastern is divided into two tracks.
-Music majors with a concentration in Music Technology or History and Analysis take the following sequence of courses:
+Music majors with a concentration in Composition and Technology or History and Analysis take the following sequence of courses:

 MUSC 1201: Music Theory 1